-The Bolivia carnet de identidad (Bolivian identification card) is one of the Bolivian residency requirements to live, work or retire in Bolivia.
+The Bolivia 'carnet', also known as the 'cédula de identidad' (Bolivian identification card) is one of the Bolivian residency requirements to live, work or retire in Bolivia.
 You’ll first process your application for residency in Bolivia

 How we'll help you get your carnet:

-The lawyer we connect you with will accompany you to Immigration to turn in the required documentation, pay the required fee, and set up an appointment for your photo which must be taken by Immigration officials.
-You may be told to return a few days later to have your photo taken.
+• The lawyer we connect you with will accompany you to the institutions involved to fill in the required documentation, pay the required fee, and set up an appointment to have your photo taken.

-The lawyer will accompany you third and last time to pick up your completed Bolivia carnet and ensure all the information it contains is correct.
+• The lawyer will accompany you to pick up your Bolivia carnet when it is ready and ensure all the information it contains is correct.

 • You must enter Bolivia on a Specific Purpose Visa, not a tourist visa, if you plan to apply for residency in Bolivia.
 Join our Bolivia visa forum if you have questions.
 You must have acquired residency prior to applying for a Bolivian identification card.